 After you’ve identified who your direct competitors are, it’s time to research them!

-To be honest, this is the hardest step in the process, mostly because it can be rather time consuming.
-But, it's also is the MOST important step.
-Because the data you collect here will directly impact the outcome of your analysis.
+This step is often the most time-consuming of the three, but it’s also is the MOST important step.
+The data you collect here will directly impact the outcome of your analysis.

 The first phase of the research should be focused on the business of your competitors.